In this article, you will learn

 Download CSV File

-A CSV file that has already been uploaded can also be downloaded again afterwards, but not deleted in the process.
-This can be done directly in the VDP Editor or in the Variable Data tab of the workflow.
-Proceed as follows:
+A previously uploaded CSV file can be downloaded at any time but cannot be deleted as part of this process.
+This can be done either directly in the VDP Editor or via the tab Variable Data in the Workflow.
+To download the CSV file, proceed as follows:

-- Open an Article or a Print Item including variable data and CSV file.
+- Open an Article or a Print Item that contains variable data and an assigned CSV file.

-- Alternatively, you can also open the VDP Editor and click the Download icon there.
+- Alternatively, you can open the VDP Editor and click the icon Download to retrieve the file.

-Figure 10: The Variable Data tab in the VDP Editor with an already assigned CSV file
+Figure 10: The tab Variable Data in the VDP Editor with an assigned CSV file

 3.3.
 Inspecting CSV Files

-Before creating the variable elements that should be linked to a CSV file, it is useful to get an overview of the CSV file's contents first.
+Before creating variable elements linked to a CSV file, it is recommended to review the contents of the CSV file first.

-It is possible to inspect the CSV file in the Variable Data tab in Workflow or the Transform & General Settings tab in the VDP Editor.
+This review can be performed either in the tab Variable Data within the Workflow or in the tab Transform & General Settings of the VDP Editor.

-Figure 11: The Variable Data tab in the Workflow with displayed content of the CSV file
+Figure 11: The tab Variable Data in the Workflow displaying the contents of the CSV file

-When pressing the Show CSV File [22] button in the Transform & General Settings tab in the VDP Editor, the CSV file dialog is opened.
-There all records of the CSV file are displayed.
-Navigating through the list is possible as you are used to from other lists in the Workflow.
+By clicking the option Show CSV File [22] in the tab Transform & General Settings of the VDP Editor, the dialog CSV file opens, displaying all records contained in the CSV file.
+You can navigate through the list using the familiar controls available in other list views within the Workflow.

-Figure 12: The Transform & General Settings tab in the VDP Editor (left) with displayed content of the CSV file (right)
+Figure 12: The tab Transform & General Settings in the VDP Editor (left) with the CSV file content displayed (right)

-If the list of records is not displayed properly separated in columns, you have selected the wrong separator when uploading the CSV file.
-In this case, replace the CSV file and select the correct separator for columns.
-Only if the list is displayed as shown in the figure, error-free processing can be assumed.
+If the list of records does not appear in clearly separated columns, it is likely that an incorrect column separator was selected during the upload of the CSV file.
+In this case, replace the CSV file and select the correct column separator.
+Only when the list appears as shown in the figure can you be certain that the data will be processed correctly.

 3.4.
 Structure of a CSV File

-- All glyphs except control characters are allowed in the CSV file.
+- All glyphs are permitted in the CSV file, except for control characters.

 -